IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 If there is a similar entry point for your language, you can set it up similarly to [`JavaCheckRegistrar`](../java/src/main/java/com/ibm/plugin/JavaCheckRegistrar.java) in Java (or to [`PythonCheckRegistrar`](../python/src/main/java/com/ibm/plugin/PythonCheckRegistrar.java) with the `PythonCustomRuleRepository` interface).

 This is the place where the SonarQube rule class should be referenced.
-Because this rule "regroups" all the detection rule, we call it the *inventory rule*, which is defined in Java as [`JavaInventoryRule`](../java/src/main/java/com/ibm/plugin/rules/JavaInventoryRule.java) in `plugin/rules`[^2].
+Because this rule "regroups" all the detection rules, we call it the *inventory rule*, which is defined in Java as [`JavaInventoryRule`](../java/src/main/java/com/ibm/plugin/rules/JavaInventoryRule.java) in `plugin/rules`[^2].

-[^2]: In the Java case, we define an intermediary class [`JavaRuleList`](../java/src/main/java/com/ibm/plugin/JavaRuleList.java) that registers all Java SonarQube rules, but in our case it's only [`JavaInventoryRule`](../java/src/main/java/com/ibm/plugin/rules/JavaInventoryRule.java).
+[^2]: In the Java case, we define an intermediary class [`JavaRuleList`](../java/src/main/java/com/ibm/plugin/JavaRuleList.java) that registers all Java SonarQube rules, which in our case is only [`JavaInventoryRule`](../java/src/main/java/com/ibm/plugin/rules/JavaInventoryRule.java).
 This allows us to easily refer to all SonarQube rules at other places, like in [`JavaScannerRuleDefinition`](../java/src/main/java/com/ibm/plugin/JavaScannerRuleDefinition.java).

 This rule must extend the language-specific sonar visitor class, `IssuableSubscriptionVisitor` in Java, and must be annotated with a name (we are using "Inventory"):
 ```java